askhari139/Teams/README.md

 **5.** Calculate coherence of all steady states, as well as multi-node perturbation coherence.

-**5.** Calculate State strength, EMT score for all states of each network and attach phenotype labels for each of the states.
+**6.** Calculate State strength, EMT score for all states of each network and attach phenotype labels for each of the states.

+*** The files generated using these codes are available on the google drive [here](https://drive.google.com/drive/folders/1bkVEQ7Wn4shB-kd8sfW_WKs-XeNZs_Vu?usp=sharing).

 <!---
 ### Figures